edoardottt/twitterbot2/README.md

   -t, --timeline        Search for tweets in the bot and user's timeline.
   -k KEYWORD, --keyword KEYWORD
                         Search for tweets with defined keyword(s).
 If more than one, comma separated enclosed in double quotes.
+  -p PORT, --port PORT  Set the port to be used (default 5555).
   -nu, --no-user        Don't like and retweet user tweets.
   -nl, --no-like        Don't like tweets, just retweet.
   -nr, --no-retweet     Don't retweet tweets, just like.